pixelink/feloginForceUpdate/feloginforceupdate/Documentation/AdministratorManual/Index.rst

 Installation
 ------------

+The extension is tested in TYPO3 6.2 and TYPO3 7.6.4
-Be aware that the extension depends on fe_login and femanager extension wich must be installed and is, until now, tested in TYPO3 7.6 only.
+Be aware that the extension depends on fe_login and femanager extension wich must be installed.
 There should also be a fe_login form integrated somewhere on your page.

 - Install the extension via extension manager or clone from github.